Skip to main content

 • “The story feels like it was written for the sake of being complete, and the gameplay feels the same way.”

-• “The cat doesn't play, nor jump up to the bed, it walks, eats, poops apparently and nothing more than that.
-I know that we are playing a robot, but part of taking care of something is interacting, not just taking care of their living conditions.
-I loved this game for the message, the finale, and the story but I feel that there is room for improvement in that element.
-I want to care, play, and entertain the little furball, not just gain resources.
-Needs a 'pet the cat' button.”
+• “The cat doesn't play or jump up to the bed; it just walks, eats, and poops.
+I know we're playing a robot, but part of taking care of something is interacting with it, not just maintaining its living conditions.
+I loved this game for the message, the finale, and the story, but I feel there's room for improvement in that element.
+I want to care for, play with, and entertain the little furball, not just gain resources.
+It needs a 'pet the cat' button.”

 • emotional

-• “I am not joking when I say I think this will be my personal game of the year; it is a short, concise, emotional journey told in under three hours (give or take).
-Despite having a limited cast, it is so easy to step into their shoes and feel their emotions as the story progresses.”
+• “It is a short, concise, emotional journey told in under three hours (give or take); despite having a limited cast, it is so easy to step into their shoes and feel their emotions as the story progresses.”

 • gameplay

-• “There is this brutal dissonance between the cold, repetitive nature of the mechanics and the crushing weight of the narrative.”
+• “There is a brutal dissonance between the cold, repetitive nature of the mechanics and the crushing weight of the narrative.”

 • “Players looking for deeper mechanics or long-term engagement may find it lacking in that regard.”